Bernie Parent: Playing career

 The next two seasons were the greatest of his career and would see Parent record a combined 30 regular and post-season shutout victories.
-Hockey scribes have often cited Parent's play between 1973 and 1975 as some of the best ever by a goaltender.
-Playing 73 games in a 78-game schedule, Parent sparkled in leading the league with a 1.89 GAA, a .933 Save Percentage and 12 shutouts.
+Parent's play between 1973 and 1975 has been described as two of the best consecutive seasons ever by any goaltender.
+Playing 73 games in a 78-game schedule, Parent sparkled in leading the league with a 1.89 GAA, a .932 save percentage and 12 shutouts.
 He began the 1973–74 season with two shutouts besting Favell 2–0 in the season opener against Toronto in Philadelphia.
-He shared the Vezina Trophy with Chicago's Tony Esposito (as Philadelphia and Chicago tied as the teams allowing the fewest goals against in the regular season), was named the first-team all-star goaltender and finished second in the voting for the Hart Trophy as the league's Most Valuable Player (since 1963 the only goaltenders to win the Hart Trophy were Dominik Hašek in both 1996–97 and 1997–98, Jose Theodore in 2002, and Carey Price in 2015) as the Flyers skated to a first-place finish in the West Division.
-He won the Conn Smythe Trophy (playoff MVP) and the Flyers won the first of consecutive Stanley Cup Championships against the Boston Bruins.
-In the 6th and deciding game of the finals, Parent stopped a savage slapshot blast from Ken Hodge with a classic kick save move with less than 3 minutes to play on what turned out to be the Bruins' 30th and last shot.
+He shared the Vezina Trophy with Chicago's Tony Esposito (as Philadelphia and Chicago tied as the teams allowing the fewest goals against in the regular season), was named the first-team all-star goaltender and finished second in the voting for the Hart Trophy as the league's Most Valuable Player (since 1963 the only goaltenders to win the Hart Trophy have been Dominik Hašek in both 1996–97 and 1997–98, Jose Theodore in 2002, Carey Price in 2015, and Connor Hellebuyck in 2025) as the Flyers skated to a first-place finish in the West Division.

+He won the Conn Smythe Trophy (playoff MVP) and the Flyers won the first of consecutive Stanley Cup championships against the Boston Bruins.
+In the sixth and deciding game of the finals, Parent stopped a savage slapshot blast from Ken Hodge with a classic kick save move with less than 3 minutes to play on what turned out to be the Bruins' 30th and last shot.
 The spectacular save preserved the shutout and the championship-deciding win and became an often used highlight during advertising for NBC's coverage of the NHL the next season.

-The following year, he again posted 12 shutouts while having 2.03 GAA and a .918 Save Percentage.
+The following year, he again posted 12 shutouts while having a 2.03 GAA and a .918 save percentage.
 He won another Vezina Trophy, another first-team all-star selection and a second Conn Smythe Trophy and Stanley Cup while finishing fourth in the Hart Trophy voting.
 His 1975 playoff performance was even more impressive than the previous year as he had 4 shutouts (versus 2 the previous year) with a 1.89 GAA (versus 2.02).
 In both championship playoff runs, Parent shut out the opposition in the deciding sixth game of the Stanley Cup Finals defeating the Boston Bruins 1–0 in 1974 and the Buffalo Sabres 2–0 in 1975.
 "Only the Lord saves more than Bernie Parent" became a catch-phrase and bumper sticker in Philadelphia in those years.